 Awareness is key — if you’re not quick to recognize threats, you might not see that iceberg until it’s too late to avoid it.

 You should also consider categorizing your offerings into a two-dimensional matrix of expected growth rate and market share.
 What are your “stars” — those high-growth, high market share products?
 How long can you harvest your “cash cows?”
 What can you do about your low market share dogs and question marks to make them more attractive?
 If the competition comes for your stars and cash cows, or they throw off less cash because of declines in demand, can you adjust quickly enough to avoid going under?
 If your business is too reliant on one product or service and you fail to balance your portfolio, you won’t have a cushion to fall back on.

 Business decisions driven by costing data analytics and market analysis will help you identify what core capabilities you need to leverage to not only stay afloat but thrive.
 Drilling down further will showcase capabilities your organization is missing to be competitive in a cutthroat world.
 You can also consider talent and organizational development consulting to make sure you’re attracting, developing, and retaining top talent.

 If you feel like you’re in too deep, financial and turnaround consultants can help you restructure and bring you back from the edge.
 However, weathering the storm may be treacherous, and an alternative strategy of cashing in your chips and selling your business can turn out to be the option that provides the greatest return to the stakeholders.

-Constantly staying on your toes is hard work — it seems like we can never just sit back and enjoy our success.
-Not to mention change is simply uncomfortable and can be downright frightening.
+It’s not all badChange and disruption are always uncomfortable and can be downright frightening.
 But opportunities do exist — for our businesses, our customers, and the industry at large.